ty-thomas/Thomas_Resume/docs/index.md

 | 515-988-6605
 </div>

-Raised in a highly work-oriented lifestyle centered on the values of integrity, respect, loyalty, and grit.
-With expertise in maize genetics and breeding, aspires to make a positive impact on the community and combat global malnutrition.
-Currently engaged in a doctorate degree at North Carolina State University in crop science with a focus on multi-omics, genotype-by-environment interactions, and AI.
-Working towards a research management position in the agricultural sector.
-Intensely curious: Interested in the continuous ccollection of knowledge enabling the application of novel research.
-Highly analytical: Thrives on analyzing large datasets and solving complex problems.
-People centric: Has enjoyed many opportunities given to lead and serve others.
+Aspires to make a positive impact on the community and combat global malnutrition through genetic research in the agriculture sector.

+__Core Charactaristics__

+-_Values:_ Raised in a highly work-oriented lifestyle centered on integrity, respect, loyalty, and grit.
+-_Intensely curious:_ Interested in the continuous ccollection of knowledge enabling novel research.
+-_Highly analytical:_ Thrives on analyzing large datasets and solving complex problems.
+-_People centric:_ Has enjoyed many opportunities to lead and serve others.

 ## Education